kallaway/100-days-of-code/r2-html-log.md

 ## What I did today 57

-I finally completed Section 22 and started with Section 23: Newer JavaScript Features, on the Web Developer Bootcamp course on Udemy
+I finally completed Section 22 and started with Section 23: Newer JavaScript Features, on the Web Developer Bootcamp course on Udemy.
+Also completed Section 23, watched the entire thing, and tomorrow will rewatch it and practice the examples.

 ## About me
 - GitHub - [Mr2Much](https://github.com/mr2much)